 Initial Review of a Conciliator Grievance

-- If a Certified Relational Conciliator (“Conciliator”) realizes that he or she may have acted inconsistently with the Standard of Conduct for Christian Conciliation, or may have been perceived by others to have done so, the Conciliator may “self-report” the situation to RW360.
+- If a Certified RW Conciliator (“Conciliator”) realizes that he or she may have acted inconsistently with the Standard of Conduct for Christian Conciliation, or may have been perceived by others to have done so, the Conciliator may “self-report” the situation to RW360.
 RW360 may then coach the Conciliator on how to address the issue privately or to reach out to an aggrieved party.
 RW360 may also contact the aggrieved party directly to facilitate a resolution of the matter pursuant to the following procedures.

 - If a party or legitimately interested individual (“Complainant”) believes that a Conciliator may have violated the Standard of Conduct for Christian Conciliation, the Complainant should normally communicate his or her concerns directly to the Conciliator and make a good faith effort to resolve those concerns through personal conversations.
-This step is not necessary in cases of abusive behavior that would make further personal conversations with the Conciliator intimidating or inappropriate.
+This step is not necessary in cases of power imbalances or abusive behavior that would make further personal conversations with the Conciliator intimidating or inappropriate.

 - If personal conversations do not resolve the issue satisfactorily, the Complainant shall notify RW360 of the alleged violation by sending a detailed written description of the incident to email@example.com or to RW360, 4460 Laredo Place, Billings, MT 51906.

-- The president of RW360 will normally serve as the Initial Reviewing Officer (“IRO”) for complaints that involve RW360 staff and non-staff Certified Relational Conciliators.
+- The president of RW360 will normally serve as the Initial Reviewing Officer (“IRO”) for complaints that involve RW360 staff and non-staff Certified RW Conciliators.
 If the complaint is filed against the president, the IRO shall be a member of RW360’s Board of Directors.

 - To ensure a fair and objective process, communications shall take place directly between the Complainant and the IRO and shall not be channeled through the Conciliator.

 - The IRO may immediately contact the Complainant to clarify information, or may contact the Conciliator to request an initial response to the complaint.
-In either case, the Conciliator shall always be informed of a complaint and given an opportunity to respond.
+In either case, the Conciliator shall normally be informed of a complaint and given an opportunity to respond.

 - If the IRO believes there is a reasonable chance that the complaint can be resolved privately between the Complainant and the Conciliator, the IRO may offer them relevant advice and encourage them to make another attempt to resolve the matter personally.